Balance Bike Vs Scooter

 When converted to scooters, both the Globber and the Mini Micro scooters have a lean-to-steer mechanism.
 This means that kids lean to steer left and right rather than turning the handlebar.

-One feature the Globber has that the Mini Micro doesn't is a steering lock.
+As already mentioned, one feature the Globber has that the Mini Micro doesn't is a steering lock.
 Press a button and the steering can be locked, so the scooter can only move forwards and backwards and doesn't turn.
 The idea is that when kids are learning to scoot, they don't have to worry about steering until they have mastered scooting in a straight line.

 Weight of Scooter